mobius-software-ltd/mobius-public-parent/README.md

 # Mobius Public Parent

-This is a repository for all open source projects of Mobius software LTD.
+This is parent repository for all open source projects of Mobius software LTD.

-Mobius Public Parent is developed by [Mobius Software](http://mobius-software.com).

 ## [License](LICENSE.md)